Smart Fiberglass Solutions Contact Us Now

 • Using general-purpose fiberglass in cementitious systems

-In high-performance waterproofing systems, fiberglass quality is defined not only by material composition but also by manufacturing control.
+In high-performance waterproofing systems, fiberglass quality depends not only on material composition but also on manufacturing control.

 Key Manufacturing Factors

-Manufacturers with integrated weaving, coating, and finishing processes are better positioned to deliver application-specific fiberglass reinforcement, especially for large-scale or customized waterproofing projects.
+Manufacturers with integrated weaving, coating, finishing, and quality inspection processes are better positioned to deliver application-specific fiberglass reinforcement for large-scale and customized waterproofing projects.

 Future Trends in Fiberglass Waterproofing Materials